Moeraki: Demographics

-Ethnicities were 88.9% European/Pākehā, 16.7% Māori, and 2.8% Asian (totals add to more than 100% since people could identify with multiple ethnicities).
+Ethnicities were 88.9% European/Pākehā, 16.7% Māori, and 2.8% Asian.
+People may identify with more than one ethnicity.

-Although some people objected to giving their religion, 36.1% had no religion, 52.8% were Christian and 5.6% had other religions.
+Although some people chose not to answer the census's question about religious affiliation, 36.1% had no religion, 52.8% were Christian, 2.8% had Māori religious beliefs and 2.8% had other religions.

-Of those at least 15 years old, 12 (11.8%) people had a bachelor or higher degree, and 27 (26.5%) people had no formal qualifications.
+Of those at least 15 years old, 12 (11.8%) people had a bachelor's or higher degree, and 27 (26.5%) people had no formal qualifications.
 The median income was $33,100, compared with $31,800 nationally.
+12 people (11.8%) earned over $70,000 compared to 17.2% nationally.
 The employment status of those at least 15 was that 39 (38.2%) people were employed full-time, 27 (26.5%) were part-time, and 3 (2.9%) were unemployed.

 Economy

 The local economy is dependent upon farming, small scale commercial fishing and tourism.

 Governance

 Prior to 1989 Moeraki was under the jurisdiction of the Waitaki County Council.
 In that year Waitaki County Council amalgamated with the Oamaru Borough Council to form the Waitaki District Council (WDC) which is based in Oamaru.
 The citizens of Moeraki and nearby Hampden are represented by the Waihemo 14 Community Board and elect representatives of the Waihemo ward to the Waitaki District Council.